Ready to find the perfect college degree?

 The Pros and Cons of Generalist Sociology Knowledge

 Whether a generalist or specialist education is a better choice in an online bachelor’s in sociology degree program is open to debate.
 A generalist knows a little bit of information about a lot of different topics.
 Having this starting knowledge can be hugely beneficial, because it makes it easier for students to quickly grasp new material in a variety of subjects.
-Understanding numerous aspects not just of sociology but of the social sciences and liberal arts as a whole can help students – and later, sociology professionals – make important interdisciplinary observations.
+Understanding numerous aspects not just of sociology but of the social sciences and liberal arts as a whole can help students make important interdisciplinary observations.
+It will also help them later as sociology professionals –

 However, as a generalist, you may not know enough about the specific subjects a prospective employer is looking for.
 While you can quickly learn more, an employer may prefer a job candidate who already has a wealth of knowledge in the specific discipline or industry.